 What is FDA?

 FDA is the English abbreviation of U.S. Food and Drug Administration.
 It is an international medical review authority, authorized by the U.S. Congress, the federal government, and the highest law enforcement agency specializing in food and drug management.
 The FDA is a monitoring agency of government health regulation composed of professionals such as doctors, lawyers, microbiologists, pharmacologists, chemists, and statisticians dedicated to protecting, promoting, and enhancing the nation's health.
 Foods, drugs, cosmetics, and medical devices certified by the FDA are safe and effective for the human body.
-In nearly 100 countries including the United States, only FDA-approved materials, devices, and technologies can be used for commercial clinical applications
+In nearly 100 countries including the United States, only FDA-approved materials, devices, and technologies can be used for commercial clinical applications.

 The Application of Food Grade Silicone Rubber